bommareddyb230261ec-bunny/Mango_Market_Trading_Platform/README.md

 The application is built using Python and Flask for the backend, MySQL for persistence, and a static HTML/CSS/JavaScript frontend.
 It combines several practical features such as role-based authentication, OTP email verification, encrypted financial data, file uploads, sale request tracking, weighment management, and host-level payment review.

-This is a strong interview project because it demonstrates end-to-end product thinking, backend API development, database design, role-based workflows, and real business logic rather than just a simple CRUD app.

 ---

 ## Business Problem